zenml-io/template-e2e-batch/README.md

   <img height=500 src="assets/03_train.png">
 </p>

-Having the best model architecture and its' hyperparameters defined in the previous stage makes it possible to train a quality model.
+Having the best model architecture and its hyperparameters defined in the previous stage makes it possible to train a quality model.
 Also, model training is the right place to bring an [Experiment Tracker](https://docs.zenml.io/user-guide/component-guide/experiment-trackers) into the picture - we will log all metrics and model itself into the [Experiment Tracker](https://docs.zenml.io/user-guide/component-guide/experiment-trackers), so we can register our model in a [Model Registry](https://docs.zenml.io/user-guide/component-guide/model-registries) and pass it down to a [Model Deployer](https://docs.zenml.io/user-guide/component-guide/model-deployers) easily and traceable.
 We will use information from Active Stack to make implementation agnostic of the underlying infrastructure.
 <details>
   <summary>Code snippet 💻</summary>